sashinpivotal/dsa-java-review-doc/README.md

 ### Concrete steps

 - Refactor *IRS* class as a singleton class
-- Refactor *IRSTest" accordingly
+- Refactor *IRSTest* accordingly

 ## Lab Step 11

 ### Concepts that will be exercises

-- Enum
+- Constant class

 ### Concrete steps

+- Create *com.hr.personnel.EmployeeConstants* and *gov.irs.YaxConstants* classes
+- Move all constants to these classes